 For dealing SE damage, your only Tier 4 Matchup is Venusaur, and your only Tier 5 Matchups are Articuno and Celebi.
 Moltres, strictly an improvement over Flareon and Charizard, has higher DPS and higher effective health than either of them.

 This essentially allows Moltres to function as a much stronger generalist than Flareon, performing well against anything that doesn’t resist Fire (and deal SE damage back).
 Fire Spin/Overheat Moltres is basically another Dragon Tail/Outrage Dragonite, though slightly less bulky.

 You could use it against Mew, Mewtwo, and Lugia for decent DPS if you do not have type effective counters.
 Though Moltres has one problem – it is also a Flying-type.
 This greatly hinders its general usability against the likes of Raikou and Zapdos.

 So while I did recommend Flareon (assuming you didn’t have better type counters) to power up for Raids, with Moltres you need to consider that its typing detracts from its overall utility.

 Conclusion: Maybe Power Up Moltres.

-Entei is a bulky Fire type with better survivability then Moltres and Flareon, though not quite as good DPS.
-Because of its Effective Health, Entei will deal more damage over the course of its life then either Moltres or Flareon.
+Entei is a bulky Fire-type with better survivability then Moltres and Flareon, though not quite as good DPS.
+Because of its Effective Health, Entei will deal more damage over the course of its life than either Moltres or Flareon.

 But please note that its bulk is largely comprised of its Stamina, it has a much lower Defense stat than Flareon – Entei takes more damage per hit and is less potion efficient as a result.
 Now here’s what we need to consider: Moltres isn’t really a glass cannon; it has a respectable Effective Health, which can be bolstered by a double resistance to Grass.